Tyrrrz/CliFx/Readme.md

 }
 ```

+If your application doesn't define a default command (i.e. command with no name), CliFx will provide a stub so that all your commands have a root command.

 ### Reporting errors

 You may have noticed that commands in CliFx don't return exit codes.
-This is by design, exit codes are handled by `CliApplication`, not by individual commands.
+This is by design as exit codes are handled by `CliApplication`, not by individual commands.

-Commands can report execution failure simply by throwing an exception, just like in any other C# code.
-The exit code will be automatically set to a non-zero value to indicate failure to the calling process.
+Commands can report execution failure simply by throwing exceptions just like any other C# code.
+When an exception is thrown, `CliApplication` will catch it, print the error, and return a non-zero exit code to the calling process.

 If you want to communicate a specific error through exit code, you can throw an instance of `CommandErrorException` which takes exit code as a constructor parameter.